Past Was Pagan - Understanding the Ancient Pagan Paradigm

 Zoroastrianism claimed these two realms were at war with each other until the end times when they would be united once again.
 In the west, idea was inserted into Judaism and from there into Christianity and Islam.
 In the east it triggered the debates which led to the founding of Buddhism as a dualist religion whose followers seek to escape the material world and the creation of the Hindu Bhagavad Gita.

-Goals and Purpose of the Community: To Align with the Divine Powers And Keep Them In Balance
+Goal and Purpose of Druidry: Initially To Align with the Divine Powers And Keep Them In Balance.
+Later Also To Maintain a Healthy Spiritual/Social Network With Love.

 (November 27, 2023) Religions can have these overarching goals: